-For academic journals, getting new articles and issues out can feel like a race to the finish.
-There are always looming publishing deadlines to meet, and authors expect journals to provide increasingly competitive publication timeframes.
-For some journals, the race is a relay, starting with peer review editors who then pass the baton to designated production editors or services for the last leg of the publishing journey.
-For others, it’s a marathon, with one core group of editors managing peer review and the full production process from copyediting to typesetting to proofing.
+As scholarly journals seek to offer authors increasingly competitive publishing timeframes, getting new articles and issues out can feel like a race to the finish.
+For some journal teams, the race is a relay, starting with peer review editors, who then pass the baton to designated production editors or services for the last leg of the publishing journey.
+For others, it’s a marathon, with one core group of editors managing peer review and the entire production process from copyediting to typesetting to proof review.

-Workflow particulars aside, all journals share the goal of meeting production deadlines and publishing articles as quickly as possible so they can start having impacts.
-And, in the process, all journals face similar hurdles (see what we did there?).
-Among primary challenges that can arise for journals during production are getting caught up in back and forth edits with authors, chasing after missing manuscript details, and having difficulty transferring manuscripts between different formatting tools and systems.
+Workflow particulars aside, all journals share the goal of meeting production deadlines and publishing articles as quickly as possible so they can be read, cited, and start accruing impact sooner.
+And in the process, all journals face similar hurdles (see what we did there?).
+Among the primary production workflow challenges journals face are getting caught up in back-and-forth edits with authors, chasing after missing manuscript details, and spending copious amounts of time on article formatting.

 At times, production holdups will be out of your hands.
-But, you can still take some steps to try and avoid these situations.
-In this blog post, we share five ways to streamline your production process so you can be sure to hit your current production marks and even start publishing new articles sooner.
+But, you can still take steps to try and avoid such situations.
+In this blog post, we share seven ways to streamline your journal production process so you’re more likely to hit target publication dates and even exceed them.
 Let’s get to it!

-Production schedules with firm deadlines are necessary to ensure all members of your editorial team know what their duties are and when to fulfill them and to give authors more definitive answers to questions like, “When will I receive a proof of my article?”
+Production schedules with firm deadlines are necessary to keep editors on track and to give authors definitive answers to questions like, “when will I receive a proof of my article?” and so on.

 To start, outline the stages of your production process.
-For most journals, this includes:
+For most journals, this will include:

-- Copyediting phase 1 (then any subsequent copyediting phases)
+- Copyediting phase 1 (followed by any subsequent copyediting phases)

 - First proof check (internal)